5 Ways To Help Break Your Love Addiction

 Healthy Boundary Setting

-We must recognize when we are being disrespected then communicate clearly that our boundaries are infringed upon.
+We must recognize when we are being disrespected and then communicate clearly that our boundaries are being infringed upon.
 We have a right to protect and defend ourselves and are obligated to take responsibility for how we allow others to treat us.

 With healthy boundaries, we will not allow another's dysfunction and insecurities to rule our actions and behaviors.
 We can learn to recognize where and how we can help in ways that will empower ourselves and those around us.